 Bulky weight yarn is, again, about twice as thick as worsted weight yarn.
 The greatest part about bulky weight is that it can be worked up quickly on large needles.
 For those who want instant knitting gratification, try a project with bulky weight yarn.
 Use for sweaters, throws, felted items, or home decor.

 Super bulky is the ultimate for making fast knits.
 At 2 stitches per inch, you could knit up a small project in a couple of hours; a larger project in a few days.
-Some yarns, such as Suri Dream, which are quite fuzzy, are categorized as super bulky.
+Some yarns which are quite fuzzy are categorized as super bulky.
 The reason for this is that in order to showcase the fuzziness of the yarn, knitted stitches need to be far enough from one another to allow the halo to spread out.

 Lace weight yarn is particularly troublesome to categorize.
 It isn’t the yarn weight that is difficult to identify (any yarn finer than fingering weight can qualify as lace weight), but rather the gauge.
 To count stitches per inch just doesn’t work when it comes to patterns containing many deliberately placed airy, holey designs.
 Knitters who prefer a tightly stitched lace will choose to use size 2 or 3 needles.
 On the other hand, those knitters aiming for a gossamer-like feeling will knit the very same pattern with size 6 or 7 needles.
 Lace weight yarn is very fine and is best for creating delicate, web-like items such as openwork shawls and scarves.
 Exact measurements aren’t necessary with many lace garments so one is free to experiment and enjoy making the type of fabric that suits one’s preference.